Yearly Campus Ministry Events

 Advent and Lenten Penance Services

 The sacrament of confession is a privileged way to encounter the love and mercy of Christ in the Catholic Church.
-To this end, the school offers 2 penance services, one during Advent and one during Lent, when several priests from the diocese come to St. Joe’s to hear our students confessions.
+To this end, the school offers two penance services, one during Advent and one during Lent, when several priests from the diocese come to St. Joe’s to hear our students confessions.
 However, families are reminded that the parish is the natural place for the entire family to encounter Christ in the sacraments.

 High School Advent Retreat

 Advent is a time when the Church begins to anticipate the great joy of the coming of Son of God to our human world.
 Bethlehem changes everything, even for us, born 2000 years later.
 On this day high school students are invited to spend an evening in communion with one another and listening to the teaching of the Church in order to better prepare for Christmas.
-The 2016 Advent Retreat will take place on December 17th at St. Mary’s Catholic Church.

 March for Life, Washington DC

 Each year hundreds of thousands of young people and families gather in Washington D.C. to give witness to the sanctity of human life from conception until natural death.
 St. Joe’s sees this testimony as part of Christ’s calling to cherish and protect “the least of these my brothers and sisters.”
 St. Joseph’s students are invited to attend the March for Life as part of their experience of the Christian family in action in the world.
-The 2016 March for Life trip will take place from January 21-23, 2016.

 High School Lenten Retreat